 |More expensive as there are two types of drugs used||Likely to be less expensive|

-5.1) How To Use Abortion Pills: Mifepristone And Misoprostol
+4.2) How To Use Abortion Pills: Mifepristone + Misoprostol:

-The patient should have access to one 200mg tablet of mifepristone and four 200mcg tablets of misoprostol with the following instructions on how to take them:
+Dispense one 200mg tablet of Mifepristone and four 200mcg tablets of Misoprostol to the client with the following instructions on how to take them: